Automattic/woocommerce-payments/readme.txt

 = Are there Terms of Service and data usage policies? =

 You can read our Terms of Service [here](https://en.wordpress.com/tos).

+= How does the Checkout block work? =

+You need the [WooCommerce Blocks](https://wordpress.org/plugins/woo-gutenberg-products-block/) plugin to be installed and active to use the Checkout block.
+Once you add the block to a page, WooCommerce Payments will automatically appear as an option.

+Please note that our support for the checkout block is still experimental and the following features of the gateway will probably not work:

+* Using saved cards and saving cards.
+* Integration with WooCommerce Subscriptions.

 == Screenshots ==